-If you consider becoming a book translator, you should know that it is an incredible job.
+If you consider becoming a Professional Proofreader, you should know that it is an incredible job.
 Also, if you want to become a writer of a language that isn’t your native language, you are here at the right place, as we have some great wisdom to share.

 So, getting right to the point – what does a professional book translator actually do?
 The job of a book translator is to translate a variety of things.
 But translating a novel might be one of the most challenging things a book translator might do.

 Let us talk about some of the important aspects of translating a novel.

 If you want a final product that you and the client can both be happy with at the end of the day, and you want to avoid mistakes, it is crucial to keep a line of communication open.

 Now, while this aspect might go without saying, it can be difficult to put into practice.
 At the very start of a project, there might be a lot of back and forth as you are getting to know the novel and you are getting to know the client.

 However, you will find that once you get on a roll, you are really enjoying it, you are feeling confident, and you feel like firing through it as by now you have gotten a feel for the style and what you want to go for – you do inevitably forget to check your email sometimes.

 The thing about long involved projects is that they demand a lot of concentration, such as novels, which can be all-consuming.
 So, definitely watch for emails and keep checking other sources of communication where your client might be reaching out to you.